almaan/eggplant/docs/source/install.rst

 PIP
 ~~~
-You will soon be able to install ``eggplant`` via ``pip``, by executing the command:
+You can also install ``eggplant`` via ``pip``, by executing the command:

 .. code-block:: console

-                python3 -m pip eggplant
+                python3 -m pip spatial-eggplant

-This method of installation will be available upon the first package release
+However, we **recommend** to use the GitHub alternative, as this will give you
-(soon to come).
+the most up-to-date version.